This is a convenience function for generating DESeqDataSet objects,

 this package (and commonly elsewhere), which are applied by multiplication.

-Also note that DESeq2's "normalizationFactors
+Also note that DESeq2's "normalizationFactors" are not sample

 specific, but rather gene specific factors used to correct for